Honda Torneo: Trim levels and engines

-The Euro R included an H22A engine rated at 220 bhp, 5-speed manual transmission, Recaro seats, leather-wrapped MOMO steering wheel, helical Torsen limited-slip differential, sports suspension, sports exhaust (including 4–2–1 stainless headers) and an aluminium alloy gear shift knob.
+The Euro R included an H22A engine rated at 220 bhp at 7,200 rpm and 163 ftlbf at 6,500 rpm, 5-speed manual transmission, Recaro seats, leather-wrapped MOMO steering wheel, helical Torsen limited-slip differential, sports suspension, sports exhaust (including 4–2–1 stainless exhaust manifold) and an aluminium alloy gear shift knob.

 It was also fitted with a unique factory body kit that included flares and was available in some colours not available to lower trim package Accords (such as Milano Red).
 The Accord and the Torneo are the same car, aside from minor cosmetic differences in the exterior.
 All trim levels were available with Honda's internet-based navigation system called Internavi.

 SiR-T (CF4, 1997–2000)

-The SiR-T model included a 2.0L F20B engine rated at 200 PS at 7,200 rpm (180 PS at 7,000 rpm for automatic models) and 145 lbft of torque at 6,600 rpm (142 lbft at 5,500 rpm for automatic models), 11.0:1 compression, 85 mm X 88 mm (Bore and Stroke) 7,400 rpm redline.
-The H Series DOHC VTEC engines were limited to 7,800 rpm.
+Introduced in 1997, the SiR-T model was only available with a five-speed manual transmission and the 2.0-litre F20B engine rated 200 PS at 7,200 rpm and 20 kgm at 6,600 rpm.
+The F20B engine has an 11.0.1 compression ratio, 85 mm X 88 mm bore and stroke, and a 7400 rpm redline.
+The H-series DOHC VTEC engines were limited to 7,800 rpm.
 The F20B had a unique blue valve cover and like all the larger displacement Honda engines, the F20B was mounted with a tilt towards the driver.
-F20B engines could rev at higher rpm than H22As because it had a shorter stroke.
+F20B engines could rev at higher rpms than H22As because it had a shorter stroke.
 The F20B had an 85 mm x 88 mm bore and stroke when compared to an H22A which had an 87 mm x 90.7 mm bore and stroke.
-The F20B was also classified as a low-emissions engine.
+The F20B was also classified as a low emissions engine.
+The SiR-T was replaced by the even more uncompromising Euro R variant in 2000, whereas the automatic-equipped SiR continued to be available until this vehicle was replaced in 2002.

 SiR (CF4, 1997–2001)

 The Torneo SiR was based on the SiR-T, but used the S-Matic automatic transmission with sequential manual shift mode.
-The engine was rated at 180 PS at 7,000 rpm and 142 lbft at 5,500 rpm.
-Moving the gear stick over to the right allowed manual selection of first, second, third, or fourth gear using up and down shift actions.

-The manumatic feature would hold the gear up to the rev limiter as a manual transmission would.
+The maximum output of this version was reduced to 180 PS at 7000 rpm and 19.6 kgm at 5,500 rpm.
+Moving the gear-stick over to the right allowed manual selection of 1st, 2nd, 3rd or 4th gear using up and down shift actions just like the sequential gearboxes used on the JGTC NSX.
+When a particular gear is selected, the gear stays in position at all rpm.
+When pushed against the rev limiter, the engine would bounce against it just like a manual.
+However, the gear ratios for each gear were the same as the normal mode.
+The transmission still worked like a normal automatic transmission in all other operating modes.